jayaemekar/systemdesign/docs/DesigningTwitter.md

   </kbd>
 </p>

-For choosing between SQL and NoSQL databases to store the above schema, please see ‘Database schema’ under Designing Instagram.
+See 'Database schema' under Designing Instagram for information on choosing between SQL and NoSQL databases to store the above schema.

-## 7. Data Sharding
+### Data Sharding
-Since we have a huge number of new tweets every day and our read load is extremely high too, we need to distribute our data onto multiple machines such that we can read/write it efficiently.
-We have many options to shard our data; let’s go through them one by one:
+We need to divide our data across numerous machines so that we can read and write it quickly because we receive a large number of new tweets every day and our read load is also incredibly high.
+Let's go over the various choices for sharding our data one by one:

-**Sharding based on UserID:** We can try storing all the data of a user on one server.
-While storing, we can pass the UserID to our hash function that will map the user to a database server where we will store all of the user’s tweets, favorites, follows, etc. While querying for tweets/follows/favorites of a user, we can ask our hash function where can we find the data of a user and then read it from there.
-This approach has a couple of issues:
+**Sharding based on UserID:**

+We can try storing all of a user's data on a single server.
+We can provide the UserID to our hash function to map the user to a database server where all of the user's tweets, favorites, and followers will be stored.
+While searching for a user's tweets, follows, or favorites, we may ask our hash function where we can find the user's data and then read it from there.
+This strategy has several flaws:

-**What if a user becomes hot?** There could be a lot of queries on the server holding the user.
-This high load will affect the performance of our service.
+  **What happens if a user becomes too hot?**

+ - On the server where the user is stored, there could be a lot of inquiries.
+This heavy load will have an impact on our service's performance.
-Over time some users can end up storing a lot of tweets or having a lot of follows compared to others.
-Maintaining a uniform distribution of growing user data is quite difficult.
+ - In comparison to others, certain users may accumulate a large number of tweets or followers over time. -
+ - It's challenging to keep a consistent distribution of rising user data.
-To recover from these situations either we have to repartition/redistribute our data or use consistent hashing.
+ - We must either repartition/redistribute our data or utilize consistent hashing to recover from these instances.

-**Sharding based on TweetID:** Our hash function will map each TweetID to a random server where we will store that Tweet.
-To search for tweets, we have to query all servers, and each server will return a set of tweets.
-A centralized server will aggregate these results to return them to the user.
-Let’s look into timeline generation example; here are the number of steps our system has to perform to generate a user’s timeline:
+**Sharding based on TweetID:**

+Each TweetID will be mapped to a random server where it will be stored by our hash algorithm.
+We must query all servers to find tweets, and each server will return a set of tweets.
+These results will be compiled and returned to the user by a centralized server.
+Consider the following example of timeline generation: To build a user's timeline, our system must complete the following steps:

-Our application (app) server will find all the people the user follows.
+- All of the persons the user follows will be found by our application (app) server.
-App server will send the query to all database servers to find tweets from these people.
+- To find tweets from these users, the app server will issue a query to all database servers.
-Each database server will find the tweets for each user, sort them by recency and return the top tweets.
+- Each database server will locate each user's tweets, organize them by recency, and return the most recent tweets.
-App server will merge all the results and sort them again to return the top results to the user.
+- The app server will combine all of the results and sort them again to present the user with the best options.
-This approach solves the problem of hot users, but, in contrast to sharding by UserID, we have to query all database partitions to find tweets of a user, which can result in higher latencies.
+- This solution overcomes the problem of hot users, however unlike sharding by UserID, we must query all database partitions to find a user's tweets, which can lead to longer latency.

-We can further improve our performance by introducing cache to store hot tweets in front of the database servers.
+We can increase our performance even further by putting a cache in front of the database servers to store hot tweets.

-**Sharding based on Tweet creation time:** Storing tweets based on creation time will give us the advantage of fetching all the top tweets quickly and we only have to query a very small set of servers.
-The problem here is that the traffic load will not be distributed, e.g., while writing, all new tweets will be going to one server and the remaining servers will be sitting idle.
-Similarly, while reading, the server holding the latest data will have a very high load as compared to servers holding old data.
+**Sharding based on Tweet creation time:**

+- Storing tweets according to when they were created will allow us to swiftly retrieve all of the top tweets while just querying a limited number of servers.
+- The issue here is that the traffic burden will not be spread; for example, while writing, all new tweets will travel to one server, leaving the other servers inactive.
+- Similarly, when reading, the server with the most recent data will have a much higher burden than those with older data.
-What if we can combine sharding by TweetID and Tweet creation time?
-If we don’t store tweet creation time separately and use TweetID to reflect that, we can get benefits of both the approaches.
-This way it will be quite quick to find the latest Tweets.
-For this, we must make each TweetID universally unique in our system and each TweetID should contain a timestamp too.
+- What if we could combine TweetID sharding with Tweet creation time sharding?
+We can get the benefits of both techniques if we don't store tweet creation time separately and instead use TweetID to reflect it.
+- It will be much easier to locate the most recent Tweets this way.
+- To do this, we must make each TweetID in our system universally unique, and each TweetID should also have a timestamp.

-We can use epoch time for this.
-Let’s say our TweetID will have two parts: the first part will be representing epoch seconds and the second part will be an auto-incrementing sequence.
-So, to make a new TweetID, we can take the current epoch time and append an auto-incrementing number to it.
-We can figure out the shard number from this TweetID and store it there.
+- For this, we can utilize epoch time.
+Let's pretend our TweetID is made up of two parts: the first represents epoch seconds, and the second is an auto-incrementing sequence.
+- To create a new TweetID, we simply append an auto-incrementing integer to the current epoch time.
+From this TweetID, we can calculate the shard number and save it.

-What could be the size of our TweetID?
-Let’s say our epoch time starts today, how many bits we would need to store the number of seconds for the next 50 years?
+What is the maximum size of our TweetID?
+How many bits would it take to hold the number of seconds for the next 50 years if our epoch time began today?

                         86400 sec/day * 365 (days a year) * 50 (years) => 1.6B